 If you follow some basics, and you get a few of the big things right, then you really don’t have to worry about any soundboard bracing boogey man coming out when you string up the guitar.
 It’s really not as elaborate as it sounds, and you can make a good guitar by following the basics.

 I show you everything you need to know, and demonstrate it all on the mahogany guitar.
-Make sure you subscribe so that way you don’t miss out on any of the details of the project, and happy building.
+Make sure you subscribe so that way you don’t miss out on any of the details of the project.

 Next Post: How to Make an Acoustic Guitar Part Four